 How to Automate Your NIST Compliance Management

-There are a number of ways to manage and monitor your NIST compliance.
+There are several ways to manage and monitor NIST compliance.
 Most of them are arduous.
-Automation, however, is not.
+Automation is not.

-The best solution is to automate your compliance mapping, management, and monitoring, and let today’s most advanced governance, risk, and compliance (GRC) software do much of the work for you.
+The best solution is to automate compliance mapping, management, and monitoring and let today’s most advanced governance, risk, and compliance (GRC) software do much of the work for you.

-ZenGRC does everything you and your people can do for NIST compliance, but faster and more thoroughly.
-From the moment you log in to our software-as-a-service (SaaS), ZenGRC performs the time-consuming drudge work so you don’t have to, including:
+RiskOptics does everything you and your team can do for NIST compliance, but faster and more thoroughly.
+From the moment you log in to our software-as-a-service (SaaS) ROAR platform, RiskOptics performs the time-consuming drudge work so you don’t have to, including:

-- Mapping all your compliance efforts and frameworks so you can avoid duplication and use your time and money wisely
+- Mapping all compliance efforts and frameworks to avoid duplication so you can use your time and money more wisely.

-No more hunting for documentation; no more searching emails or toggling screens: ZenGRC’s centralized, at-a-glance dashboards and simplified self-assessments can make aligning to NIST a worry-free, Zen-like experience.
+No more hunting for documentation; no more searching emails or toggling screens: RiskOptic’s centralized, at-a-glance dashboards and simplified self-assessments can make aligning to NIST worry-free.

-Then, you and your personnel will be freer to focus on the task at hand: keeping your data, systems, and networks secure and operational, and your clients and customers happy.
+Then, you and your team can focus on keeping your data, systems, and networks secure and operational and your clients and customers happy.

-Contact us now for your free ZenGRC consultation.
+Contact us now for a free RiskOptics demo.